alinarezrangel/cnatural/USAGE.md

 ## Starting ##

-Only execute the file `bin/cnatural.out` (it is not in the dot out format).
+Only execute the file `bin/cnatural`.

 ## More help ##